MSUSEL/msusel-snort-network-quality/README.md

 * We are employing Snort 3 for real-time threat detection in our research project.
 * Consult the official [Snort 3 Documentation](https://docs.snort.org/start/) for configuration and rule-writing guidance.
-* If you wish to bypass the 'Introduction to Snort' and proceed to our 'Problem Statement,' click [here](https://github.com/megansteinmasel/snort-network-quality/blob/main/README.md#problem-statement).
+* If you wish to bypass the "Introduction to Snort" and proceed to our "Problem Statement," click [here](https://github.com/megansteinmasel/snort-network-quality/blob/main/README.md#problem-statement).

 ### Snort Overview